Sharp operator-norm asymptotics for thin elastic plates with rapidly oscillating periodic properties: Introduction

-The series (\ref{two_scale_series}) proves to be an effective tool for estimating the convergence error for solutions to $\varepsilon$-dependent families (\ref{general_eq}) with a fixed set of data, such as the density of the applied forces (represented by the right-hand side $f$).
-In this case assuming a periodic dependence on $\varepsilon$ of the terms $U^{(j)},$ $j=0,1,2,\dots,$ in (\ref{two_scale_series}) suffices for purposes of the analysis.
-However, the constants in the convergence estimates obtained thereby blow up for sequences of data with bounded $L^2$-norm, and therefore they cannot be used to control the behaviour of the spectra or eigenspaces of the corresponding operators.
-In order to gain error bounds that are uniform with respect to the data (and hence obtain a sharp quantitative description of the asymptotic behaviour of the spectrum), one can replace the series (\ref{two_scale_series}) by a family of power-series expansions parametrised by the ``quasimomentum'' $\theta,$ which represents variations over intermediate scales of the length of several periods, see \cite{ChCoARMA}, \cite{Quasi_Cooper}.
+In order to gain error bounds that are uniform with respect to the data (and hence obtain a sharp quantitative description of the asymptotic behaviour of the spectrum), one can replace the series (\ref{two_scale_series}) by a family of power-series expansions parametrised by the ``quasimomentum'' $\chi,$ which represents variations over intermediate scales of the length of several periods, see \cite{ChCoARMA}, \cite{Quasi_Cooper}.
 The corresponding asymptotic procedure can be viewed as a combination of the classical perturbation theory with ``matched asymptotics'' on the domain of the quasimomentum.
 In this approach, the control of the resolvent in the sense of the operator norm is obtained by means of a careful analysis of the remainder estimates for the power series, taking advantage of the related Poincar\'{e}-type inequalities (or Korn-type inequalities for vector problems) that bound the $L^2$-norm of the solution by its energy norm.
-Importantly, in order to provide the required uniform estimates, such inequalities must reflect the fact that the lowest eigenvalue of the fibre operator converges to zero as $\vert\theta\vert\to0,$ and hence the $L^2$-norm of the corresponding eigenfunction with unit energy blows up near one of the edges of each spectral band of the direct fibre integral.
+Importantly, in order to provide the required uniform estimates, such inequalities must reflect the fact that the lowest eigenvalue of the $\chi$-parametrised ``fibre" operator tends to zero as $\vert\chi\vert\to0,$ and hence the $L^2$-norm of the corresponding eigenfunction with unit energy blows up.

+In the present work we tackle a problem where the above kind of uniform estimates needs to be controlled with respect to an additional length-scale parameter, which represents one of the overall dimensions of the medium, namely the thickness of a thin plate in our case.